 Even as a bona fide resident, you can return to the US during the year without worrying about counting days like for the PPT.
 However, you should generally not spend more than 3 months in the States when claiming bona fide residency.
 Please also note that any work performed in the US is taxable and cannot be excluded with the Foreign Earned Income Exclusion.
 The FEIE is calculated on a pro-rata basis.

 Are you unsure which test to use or need help filing your expat tax return?
-Contact us for a free consultation.
+Contact us for a consultation.

 Photo by NTNU Trondheim